10 Best Performing Dividend ETFs and How to Find Them

 YCharts Quickflows leverage already powerful tools and data to conduct higher quality research in less time.
 Based on investment research best practices and the most common workflows, our Quickflows blog shares more details on how to automate your analyses.

-The Tax Adjusted Return Comparison Quickflow evaluates up to 12 ETFs for total return, tax cost ratio, and tax adjusted total return over several time periods.
+The Tax Adjusted Return Comparison Quickflow evaluates up to 12 ETFs for total return, tax cost ratio, and tax-adjusted total return over several periods.
 Because investors face income tax for dividends collected, this pre-built analysis helps you find dividend ETFs that outperform net of taxes paid.
 Click here to see the Quickflow’s results for several dividend ETFs.

 Similarly, the Equity Style Exposure Quickflow compares holdings of multiple ETFs based on their allocations to Morningstar’s nine equity style boxes.
 Click here to see an example.